Xilinx/Vitis_Libraries/vision/docs/src/tutorial.rst

 		a) L1 flows, irrespective of the target FPGA device being PCIe or embedded.
 		b) L2/L3 flows when the target device is PCIe-based.
-		c) L2/L3 flows when performing software emulation for an embedded platform.
+		c) L2/L3 flows when performing hardware emulation for an embedded platform.

 	For L2/L3 flows targeting embedded platforms (for hardware emulations and hardware build), the aarch32/aarch64 version of OpenCV shipped with their *sysroot* should be used.
 #. libOpenCL.so must be `installed <https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/OpenCL-Installable-Client-Driver-Loader>`_ if not already present.